Seven Sisters (colleges): History of the colleges and women's education

-Radcliffe College grew out of the Women's Education Association of Boston, founded by a group of influential women, including Elizabeth Cary Agassiz, whose late husband was a famous Harvard scientist.
+Radcliffe College grew out of the Women's Education Association of Boston, founded by a group of influential women, including Elizabeth Cary Agassiz, whose late husband was a Harvard scientist.
 Radcliffe College was founded in 1879 and chartered by the Commonwealth of Massachusetts in 1894.
 It was informally called The Harvard Annex because Harvard professors repeated the lectures they had given to male Harvard students there until 1943.
 By 1946, the majority of Harvard College courses were offered to both female Radcliffe students and male Harvard students.
 The schools further integrated in the 1960s, and in 1963 the first Harvard degrees were conferred on Radcliffe women.
-Despite having joint admissions, women's degrees would continue to bear both Harvard and Radcliffe seals until 1999, when the merger of the two schools was completed.
-Since 1999, all undergraduate students have received diplomas bearing the seal of Harvard College, and been identified as Harvard students.
+Despite having joint admissions, women's degrees continued to bear both Harvard and Radcliffe seals until 1999, when the merger of the two schools was completed.
+Since 1999, all undergraduate students have received diplomas bearing the seal of Harvard College and have been identified as Harvard students.
 Radcliffe College no longer exists as an undergraduate institution, but Radcliffe class reunions take place at Harvard each year.
-The Radcliffe Institute for Advanced Study was created following the merger in 1999, and today offers non-degree instruction and executive education programs.
+The Radcliffe Institute for Advanced Study was created following the merger in 1999 and offers non-degree instruction and executive education programs.

-The Barnard Bulletin in 1976 described the relationship between Barnard College and Columbia University as "intricate and ambiguous".
+The relationship between Barnard College and Columbia University is governed by an intercorporate agreement that has been periodically updated and renewed since the two institutions first formally affiliated in 1900.
+The agreement outlines their connections and independence, notably that Barnard’s administration, endowment, operating budget, hiring of faculty and staff, and student enrollment is fully independent of Columbia.
+The Barnard Bulletin in 1976 described the relationship as "intricate and ambiguous".
 Barnard president Debora Spar said in 2012 that "the relationship is admittedly a complicated one, a unique one and one that may take a few sentences to explain to the outside community".
 Outside sources often describe Barnard as part of Columbia; The New York Times in 2013, for example, called Barnard "an undergraduate women's college of Columbia University".
-Its front gates state "Barnard College of Columbia University".
-Barnard describes itself as "both an independently incorporated educational institution and an official college of Columbia University" that is "one of the University's four colleges, but we're largely autonomous, with our own leadership and purse strings", and advises students to state "Barnard College, Columbia University" or "Barnard College of Columbia University" on résumés.
-Facebook includes Barnard students and alumnae within the Columbia interest group.
-Columbia describes Barnard as an affiliated institution that is a faculty of the university or is "in partnership with" it.
-Both the college and Columbia evaluate Barnard faculty for tenure, and Barnard graduates receive Columbia diploma; signed by both the Barnard and the Columbia presidents.
+Barnard graduates receive Columbia University diplomas signed by both the Barnard and the Columbia presidents.